Guide for Authors

 Open Access

 Every peer-reviewed research article appearing in this journal will be published open access.
 This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
-The author does not have any publication charges for open access
+Manuscripts submitted after December 31, 2025 will require a one-time article processing charge (APC) upon formal manuscript acceptance.

 A CC user license manages the reuse of the article (see https://www.elsevier.com/openaccesslicenses).
 All articles will be published under the following license: